 Does this mean an accountant’s job is in jeopardy?
 No, they are not.
 In my opinion, it’s changing, it’s evolving.

-With all the manual and repetitive processes being taken over by technology, all that is left to do is business partnering.
+With all the manual and repetitive processes being taken over by technology, all that is left to do is business partners.

 Now we have to move to the analytical part of our work.
-It’s about how you bring strategic thinking in place to add that value to the organisation as a whole.
+It’s about how you bring strategic thinking in place to add that value to the organization as a whole.